Crime in Colombia: Kidnapping

-At the turn of the millennium Colombia had the highest rates of kidnapping in the world, a result of being one of the most cost-effective ways of financing for the guerrillas of the FARC and the ELN and other armed groups.
-But the security situation has much improved and the groups involved today have been much weakened.
-The administration of President Uribe has sought to professionalize the armed forces and to engage them more fully in the counterinsurgency war; as a result, the armed groups have suffered a series of setbacks.
-Police in Colombia say the number of people kidnapped has fallen 92% since 2000.
-Common criminals are now the perpetrators of the overwhelming majority of kidnappings.
-By the year 2016, the number of kidnappings in Colombia had declined to 205 and it continues to decline.
-In general, one is much more likely to encounter a Colombian army checkpoint than an illegal guerrilla roadblock.
+At the turn of the millennium Colombia had the highest rates of kidnapping in the world, a result of being one of the most cost-effective ways of financing for the guerrillas of the FARC and the ELN, and other armed groups.
+But the security situation improved and the groups involved have been weakened.
+The administration of President Uribe sought to professionalize the armed forces and engage them more fully in the counterinsurgency war; as a result, the armed groups have suffered a series of setbacks.
+Police in Colombia say the number kidnapped has fallen 92% since 2000.
+Common criminals are now the perpetrators of the majority of kidnappings.
+By 2016, kidnappings in Colombia had declined to 205.
+One is more likely to encounter a Colombian army checkpoint, than an illegal guerrilla roadblock.

 Corruption

-Corruption in Colombia is a pervasive problem at all levels of government.
+Corruption in Colombia is a pervasive problem at many levels of government.
 A 2005 study published by Transparency for Colombia (Transparencia por Colombia) assessed the index of integrity of governments, assemblies and comptrollers at the departmental level and concluded that none of those dependencies scored an appropriate level of integrity.
 51% were prone to high or very high levels of corruption.

 Many institutions in Colombia have been the subject of administrative corruption.
-Large institutions that span across industries are example of major cases of corruption including: Ferrovias (national railroad administration), Caprecom (health care), Foncolpuertos (ports authority), Termorrio (energy), Dragacol (civil engineering), Chivor reservoir (water supply) and contracts with foreign companies such as Mexican ICA for the pavement of streets in Bogota are just some of them.
+Large institutions that span across industries are example of major cases of corruption including: Ferrovias (national railroad administration), Caprecom (health care), Foncolpuertos (ports authority), Termorrio (energy), Dragacol (civil engineering), Chivor reservoir (water supply) and contracts with foreign companies such as Mexican ICA for the pavement of streets in Bogotá are just some of them.

 Domestic violence

-Although prohibited by law, domestic violence in Colombia is a serious problem.
+Domestic violence in Colombia is a serious problem.
 Judicial authorities may remove an abuser from the household and require therapy or re-education.
 The Institute for Legal Medicine and Forensic Science reported approximately 33,000 cases of domestic violence against women during 2006.

 Regional crime

 Bogotá

-Bogotá has gone to great lengths to change its crime rate and its image with increasing success after being considered in the mid-90s to be one of the most violent cities in the world.
+Bogotá has gone to great lengths to change its crime rate and image with success, after being considered in the mid-90s to be one of the most violent cities in the world.
 In 1993 there were 4,352 intentional homicides at a rate of 81 per 100,000 people; in 2007, Bogotá suffered 1,401 murders at a rate of 19 per 100,000 inhabitants.
 This success was the result of a participatory and integrated security policy, "Comunidad Segura", that was first adopted in 1995 and continues to be enforced.
-Today, Bogota's violent crime rate is lower than that of many US cities such as Indianapolis, Indiana.

-According to a 2011 article in The New York Times 'street muggings and thefts on public transportation have surged since 2007', leading certain commentators to declare a crisis of security in the city.
+Bogotá's violent crime rate is now lower than that of some US cities such as Indianapolis, Indiana.
+Though according to a 2011 article in the New York Times "street muggings and thefts on public transportation have surged since 2007", leading certain commentators to declare a crisis of security in the city.